MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/location-capability.md

 # Integrate location capability

 For a richer collaborative experience, you can integrate the location capability provided in the Teams platform with your Teams app.
-This document guides you on how to integrate the capability.
+This document guides you on how to integrate the same.

 You can use [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), which provides the tools necessary for your app to access the user’s [native device capabilities](native-device-permissions.md).
 Use the location APIs to integrate the location capability within your app.

 ## Advantages of integrating location capability

 The integration allows web app developers on Teams platform to leverage location functionality with Teams JavaScript client SDK.
-* The integration of location capability with your app enables to track daily attendance of factory workers.
-The worker has to take selfie in the vicinity of the factory and share it through the app.
+* The integration of location capability with your app enables to track the daily attendance of factory workers.
+The worker has to take a selfie in the vicinity of the factory and share it through the app.
-* The location capability enables to share authentic health data of cellular towers and track any mismatches with actual and captured location through a custom-built app.
+* The location capability enables the maintenance staff to share authentic health data of cellular towers and the management to track any mismatch of captured location with actual one through a custom-built app.

 To integrate location capability, you must update the app manifest file and call the location capability APIs.
 For effective integration, you must have a good understanding of [code snippets](#code-snippets) for calling the location APIs, which allow you to use native location capability.
 It is important to familiarize yourself with the [API response errors](#error-handling) to handle the errors in your Teams app.